-By helping to establish and support the Klein Family Scholarships, Mr. Gooch has furthered IIE’s mission of fostering mutual understanding through the international exchange of students, and contributed to promoting closer educational relations between the United States and Europe.
+By establishing and managing the Aquincum Institute of Technology, Mr. Bojár has furthered IIE’s mission of fostering mutual understanding through the international exchange of students, and contributed to promoting closer educational ties between the United States and Europe.

 About the Institute of International Education

 An independent, not-for-profit founded in 1919, The Institute of International Education (IIE) is among the world's largest and most experienced international education and training organizations.
 IIE designs and implements over 250 programs of study and training for students, educators, young professionals and trainees from all sectors annually with funding from government and private sources.
 These programs include the flagship Fulbright Program and Gilman Scholarships administered for the U.S. Department of State.
 IIE also conducts policy research, provides resources on international exchange opportunities and offers support to scholars in danger.
 IIE has a network of 19 offices around the world led by talented and dedicated international education experts.
 IIENetwork is IIE’s membership program with over 1,200 member institutions around the world.
 Each IIENetwork designee is an important link in a network of over 6,000 individuals with a commitment to the internationalization of their institutions.

 IIE's European office is located in Budapest, Hungary.
 Founded in 1990, this office represents IIE's program operations in Europe.
 Covering over 30 countries in Western, Central and Eastern Europe, the office focuses on supporting and strengthening internationalization of universities, developing and managing scholarship and study abroad programs, and collaborating with corporate partners to design and implement programs and services that meet their specific corporate needs and philanthropic objectives.